 Prairie Conservation Nursery Programs

-SPP continues to be among the most generative organizations for South Puget lowland prairie restoration.
+SPP continues to be among the most generative organizations for South Salish lowland prairie restoration.
 SPP receives funding support for Conservation Nursery Program from the Center for Natural Lands Management (CNLM) and Joint Base Lewis McChord (JBLM).
 Plants produced by SPP’s prairie conservation nurseries are used by state and federal agencies and conservation organizations including the U.S. Fish and Wildlife Service, JBLM, WA Dept. of Fish and Wildlife, WA Dept. of Natural Resources, and CNLM.
 We grow prairie plants known to be food and habitat for rare and endangered pollinators, such as the Taylor’s checkerspot butterfly; in this way our western Washington plant programs and butterfly program are closely linked.

 SPP produces plants for prairie restoration at three sites: Stafford Creek Corrections Center (SCCC), Washington Corrections Center for Women (WCCW), and Shotwell’s Landing Nursery.
 Shotwell’s Landing is supported by a Prairie Conservation Crew from Cedar Creek Corrections Center (CCCC), 10 inmate technicians dedicated to prairie restoration at multiple sites in Thurston County.
 The three nursery sites deliver up to 420,000 plant-plugs annually.